drduh/macOS-Security-and-Privacy-Guide/README.md

 You can easily run macOS natively in a virtual machine using [UTM](https://mac.getutm.app/).
 It's free from their site but if you buy it from the App Store, you'll get automatic updates.

+Follow their [documentation](https://docs.getutm.app/guest-support/macos/) to install a macOS VM with just a few clicks.

 ## First boot

 When macOS first starts, you'll be greeted by **Setup Assistant**.